philwild/infosecdocs/docs/README.md

 The values from fields within event data are used populate enabled data models within Splunk.

 Often, fields defined as key value pairs within event data may not align with the naming standard defined within the CIM and data models.
-In order to work with this event data the names of these fields needs to be changed to conform with the CIM naming standard.
+In order to work with this event data, the names of these fields needs to be changed to conform with the CIM naming standard.
 This can be done using Aliases.

 ###Alias